U.S. Equal Employment Opportunity Commission

 The Chair, and all other presidentially-appointed staff subject to Senate confirmation, will continue to carry out their responsibilities.
-To support the duties of the Chair, the Chief Operating Officer or the Deputy Chief Operating Officer and one additional support staff (the Administrative Officer, the Executive Assistant, or Administrative Support Assistant) will remain on call as needed.
+To support the duties of the Chair, the Chief Operating Officer or the Deputy Chief Operating Officer, Chief of Staff and one additional support staff (the Administrative Officer, the Executive Assistant, or Administrative Support Assistant) will remain on call as needed.
 To support the duties of the remaining Commissioners, the Chair's support staff person will also be able to perform payroll functions and address travel emergencies for all Commissioners as necessary

-Total staff: Three staff would be retained or on call.
+Total staff: Four staff would be retained or on call.

 In order to maintain needed communication with Congressional and media stakeholders and provide timely and necessary information to the Office of the Chair concerning congressional developments and actions, the Office of Communications and Legislative Affairs will retain the Office Director and Deputy Director on a rotational basis.